The Confining Transition in the Bosonic BMN Matrix Model: Phase transition(s) of the model with

 To measure the first critical temperature, we need to understand the behaviour around this transition.
 Monte Carlo trajectories of $\langle\vert P\vert\rangle$ are shown in Figure \ref{Fig:poltraj}.
 From the figure it seems plausible that there are two distinct levels, suggesting a first-order phase transition.
 This behaviour becomes more articulate at higher $N$.
 There seems to be one clear level around $\langle\vert P\vert\rangle = \frac{1}{2}$ and one significantly below it.
 Therefore, we define a new observable, $\mathbb{P}$, defined via

 where $\mathcal{P}(q)$ is the probability distribution for the Polyakov loop.

-Well below the transition $\mathbb{P}$ is zero, while well above it is one and it grows very quickly around the critical temperature\footnote{We observed that ${\mathbb P}_{0.4}$ gave essentially identical results to ${\mathbb P}$ but with larger errors.}, as seen in the left panel of Figure \ref{Fig:Q}.
+Well below the transition $\mathbb{P}$ is zero, while well above it is one and it grows very quickly around the critical temperature, as seen in the left panel of Figure \ref{Fig:Q}.
 It is closely related to $\langle\vert P\vert\rangle$ but seems to be less prone to finite-$N$ effects.
-We fit the transition region of this curve with a linear function and find its intercept with the temperature axis to obtain $T_{c1}$.
+The value of $x$ in $\mathbb{P}_x$ should be chosen between the value of $\langle\vert P\vert\rangle$ in the low-temperature phase ($\sim O(1/N)$) and the high-temperature phase ($\approx 0.5$); in fact, we observed that ${\mathbb P}_{0.4}$ and ${\mathbb P}_{0.3}$ gave consistent results to ${\mathbb P}$.
+We fit the transition region of this curve for $\mathbb{P}$ with a linear function and find its intercept with the temperature axis to obtain $T_{c1}$.

 As discussed above, the second moment, $\langle\vert P_2\vert\rangle$, provides a strong marker for a gapped-to-ungapped transition\footnote{$\langle\vert P_2\vert\rangle$ and higher moments were also discussed in \cite{Aharony:2004ig} and \cite{Azuma:2014cfa}.}.
 Higher moments would provide similar information but with larger errors.
 We present $\langle\vert P_2\vert\rangle$ versus temperature for $\mu = 2, N = 32\mbox{ and } \Lambda = 24$ in the right panel of Figure \ref{Fig:Q}.